ma-laforge/CMDimData.jl/doc/EasyPlot.md

 	]add InspectDR

-### Sample Usage
+## Sample Usage

-More elaborate examples of creating `EasyPlot.Plot` objects can be found in the [sample/EasyPlot](../sample/EasyPlot/) folder.
+More elaborate examples of constructing `EasyPlot.Plot`/`PlotCollection` objects can be found in the [sample/plots/](../sample/plots/) folder.

-### Specifying an Active Backend
+More complete examples of using `CMDimData` & `EasyPlot` can be found in the [sample/](../sample/) folder.

+## Julia Display Stack: Adding a Default Backend

-It is also possible to use the Julia display stack to specify an active backend for rendering plots.
+It is also possible to use the Julia display stack to specify an default backend for rendering plots.
 Simply push an instance of the desired backend's `EasyPlotDisplay` object to the top of Julia's display stack:

 	pushdisplay(EasyPlotInspect.PlotDisplay())